Language interpretation: Historiography

-Research into the various aspects of the history of interpreting is quite recent.
-For as long as most scholarly interest was given to professional conference interpreting, very little academic work was done on the practice of interpreting in history, and until the 1990s, only a few dozen publications were focused on it.
+Research into the various aspects of the history of interpretation is quite recent.
+For as long as most scholarly interest was given to professional conference interpretation, very little academic work was conducted on the practice of interpretation in history, and until the 1990s, only a few dozen publications were focused on it.

-Considering the amount of interpreting activities that is assumed to have occurred for thousands of years, historical records are limited.
+Considering the amount of interpretation that is assumed to have occurred for thousands of years, historical records are limited.
 Moreover, interpreters and their work have usually not found their way into the history books.
 One of the reasons for that is the dominance of the written text over the spoken word (in the sense that those who have left written texts are more likely to be recorded by historians).
 Another problem is the tendency to view it as an ordinary support activity which does not require any special attention, and the social status of interpreters, who were sometimes treated unfairly by scribes, chroniclers and historians.
 (Note: Interpreters were often ethnic and cultural mixtures, women, slaves or members of a "subcaste" (such as the Armenians and Jews in British India), as well as victims of kidnappings, conflict and political upheaval.)

-Knowledge of the past of interpreting tends to come from letters, chronicles, biographies, diaries and memoirs, along with a variety of other documents and literary works, many of which (and with few exceptions) were only incidentally or marginally related to interpreting.
+Knowledge of the past of interpretation tends to come from letters, chronicles, biographies, diaries and memoirs, along with a variety of other documents and literary works, many of which (and with few exceptions) were only incidentally or marginally related to interpretation.